 There were continuing indications of forced labor, especially among migrant workers in the construction and domestic labor sectors.
 Exorbitant recruitment fees incurred abroad entrapped many workers in long-term debt, making them more vulnerable to exploitation.
-Some foreign workers who voluntarily entered the country had their passports, ATM cards, and pay withheld and worked under conditions to which they had not agreed.
-One migrant worker told an NGO that his employer threatened him and approximately 1,000 other employees with deportation if they refused to sign new contracts with substantially lower wages.
-Another migrant worker said his company had not paid its workers in five months.
-Contract substitution remained a problem, according to representatives of the migrant worker community; however, to help eliminate the practice, a government electronic contracting system existed in several foreign countries where workers are hired.
-Embassies of labor-sending countries reported this system helped significantly reduce contract substitution and the number of workers who arrived in Doha without contracts.
+Over the year some foreign workers who voluntarily entered the country had their passports, automated teller machine (ATM) cards, and pay seized by employers, and worked under conditions to which they had not agreed.
+A government electronic contracting system existed in several foreign countries from which workers are hired; labor-sending countries reported that this system helped to significantly reduce contract substitution and the number of workers who arrived in Doha without contracts.
+There are also continuing indications of wage theft in the private sector due to "pay when paid" policies, whereby laborers were denied their salary for months if the subcontractors for which they work were not themselves paid by their employing contractors.
+As a result, insolvency problems were passed down to low-wage workers.